mukulsingh75/My-portfolio/README.md

 ## Install dependencies:

 bash
-Copy code
+Copy this code
 - cd My-portfolio
 - npm install
 ## Run the development server:

 bash
 Copy code
-npm start
+- npm start
-Open http://localhost:3000 to view the portfolio in your browser.
+# Open http://localhost:3000 to view the portfolio in your browser.

 ##About Me
 I'm passionate about web development and creating innovative solutions that make a positive impact.
 With a background in full stack development, I'm constantly seeking opportunities to learn and grow as a developer.